 Visit the Beaches – An obvious one but Santorini has so many beaches including a red beach and many black beaches.
 It’s also worth noting that on most beaches in Santorini the sunbeds are free as long as you have a drink or food at the restaurant who owns them which means you can get a drink or just something small to eat if you don’t want to spend much money.

-Hire a Quad Bike – This isn’t free and it’s not really budget but if you’re going to spend money on an activity in Santorini I would really recommend hiring a quad bike in Santorini.
+Hire a Quad Bike – This isn’t free and it’s not really budget but if you’re going to spend money on an activity in Santorini I would really recommend hiring a quad bike in Santorini to explore one of the best islands in Europe.
 We got a bike for 24 hours for €40.00 and filled it up with €10.00 worth of petrol so between 2 people the cost wasn’t that high.
 We had so much fun driving around and you can read about where to go and my tips for hiring a quad bike in Santorini in this post.

 The Marco Polo Santorini Guide Book also suggests resisting being sold an organised excursion because most places can be visited on your own by public bus or taxi often cheaper than a tour if there are a few of you, and I certainly agree with this based on my experience in Santorini.